HomeLaboratory of Photobioenergetics sa sa

 junior researcher Konul Tofig Jumshudlu

-Study of the effect of various stress factors on the photosynthetic apparatus of plants;
+• Effects of various stress factors on the photosynthetic apparatus of plants.

 Main scientific achievements:

-During a two-electron reduction of the plastoquinone acceptor in PSII, a new component of chlorophyll sensitive to the effects of external magnetic fields in the micro- and milliseconds range of chlorophyll delayed light radiation, with an activation energy of 0.5-0.6 eV was revealed and it was shown that this radiation was caused by the emission of a light quantum of during the return of the excited triplet (TP680) level of the chlorophyll molecule to the base level by successively passing through the triplet and singlet states of RC.
+• During a two-electron reduction of the plastoquinone acceptor in PSII, a new component of chlorophyll sensitive to the effects of external magnetic fields in the micro- and milliseconds range of chlorophyll delayed light radiation, with an activation energy of 0.5-0.6 eV was revealed and its mechanism was clarified.